TheGoodlike13/liberty_or_death/README.md

     olcSuffix: dc=goodlike,dc=eu,dc=local

 And what's this?
-Next we must run 'sudo slaptest -u'!
+Next we must run

+    sudo slaptest -u

 Have we finally reached the part where the title of the chapter makes sense?
 My God...

 Anyway, it doesn't work.
 Checksum error.
 Then the explanation of the error has nothing to do with any checksum as far as I can tell.
 Great start.